The DMV is no longer collecting the $1 Technology Fee.

 Please review the following to help resolve your issue.
 In most cases, there is no need to visit a DMV office.

 Do not ignore this notice!
 A timely response will help prevent a possible registration suspension and law enforcement citation.
-Respond online or return the postcard even if you have sold the vehicle or moved out of state.
+Respond online or return the letter even if you have sold the vehicle or moved out of state.

 You must respond within 15 days of the mailing date.
 If the DMV can confirm that you have had continuous coverage, the process ends.
 If not, the DMV will issue a Certified Letter.